seagle0128/doom-modeline/README.md

     If the file is controlled by vc, refer to the documentation of `vc-follow-symlinks`.

-1. Can I add my mode-line segments myself?
-How to do that?

-   Of course.
-Just add the segments into `global-mode-string`.

 1. Why doesn't change of branch reflect in modeline?

    Actually it's related to `magit` and `vc-mode`.